 If the deceased person had already established an estate plan, he or she might have already named a personal representative within the details of the plan.
 The individual who is named as the personal representative may serve that role if he or she agrees to do so, and the court agrees to the appointment.

-If the individual named in the state plan cannot, or will not, serve as personal representative, or if no estate plan exists, the court will appoint another person.
+If the individual named in the state plan cannot, or will not, serve as a personal representative, or if no estate plan exists, the court will appoint another person.
 Surviving spouses, adult children, or parents are common options for a personal representative.

 The statute of limitations sets a time limit for filing a wrongful death claim in court.
 In North Carolina, wrongful death claims must be filed within two years of the date of the deceased individual’s death.

-If you suffered the loss of a loved one due to the negligence of another party, contact our Durham + Raleigh personal injury lawyers at Hyland + Padilla, PLLC today.
+If you suffered the loss of a loved one due to the negligence of another party, contact our Durham + Raleigh personal injury lawyers at Hyland + Padilla PLLC today.
 50+ years of collective legal experience!